captainhyperscaler/captainhyperscaler.github.io/_posts/2023-03-01-aws-zero-trust.md

 # Architecting an AWS Zero Trust Framework #

-In this article, you will be provided with guidance toward architecting a Zero Trust Framework within your Azure infrastructure.
+In this article, you will be provided with guidance toward architecting a Zero Trust Framework within your Amazon Web Services (AWS) infrastructure.
 This will include areas of focus for identity, networking, devices, applications, and data for a defense in depth security design.
 This article will close with a case study example of how to evaluate and consult for a Zero Trust Framework within your company or customer.

 ### **What is Zero Trust?** ###